f32c/arduino/README.md

 PWM (analogWrite(), analogWriteResolution(), analogWriteFrequency())

+Fade should almost always work (may fade bug be with you :-)

 # What doesn't yet work

 Analog inputs (cheap FPGA used to not to have ADC, please contribute some code for new hardware...)